 The course presenter should provide a head model for you to practice on as well.
 Unfortunately, I’ve known several people that have attended 2-day courses, but did not feel comfortable enough passing on their peers, so they completely passed on getting the passes!
 That’s a lot of wasted dollars!
-With the courses that I’ve assisted with, I wont hesitate to tell someone to go back and practice on Dead Head Fred a few more times, just to get a little more comfortable navigating the nostrils and the toggle.
+With the courses that I’ve assisted with, I wont hesitate to tell someone to go back and practice on a mannequin a few more times, just to get a little more comfortable navigating the nostrils and the toggle.
 There is absolutely no shame in it, everyone gets comfortable at their own pace!

 I would also ask how many passes you will be able to get during those few hours, 10 is a good, solid number, which will also allow you to observe several passes.
 If there are 50 people attending the course, and 1 set of equipment and 1 instructor, then the odds are that you’ll be spending your Sunday waiting in line and not scoping, and you may want to find a different course.
 If it is a larger class, make sure to ask if there will be several sets of equipment available as well as several trainers to provide hand over hand instruction should you need it.